kktse/kktse.github.io/_posts/2019-10-19-science-of-motorsport-review.markdown

 This puts the racing driver under extreme physiological stress.
 In studies involving endurance racing drivers, it is shown that heart rate values reach
 \>80% of age-estimated maximal heart rates.
-Physical strength is required to operate the vehicle controls under continuous g-loading cycles.
-Additionally, the driver must operate in these conditions for the duration of their stint, lasting up to 2 hours in some endurance series.
+Physical strength is required to operate the vehicle controls under continuous g-force loading cycles.
+Additionally, the driver must operate in these conditions for the duration of their stint which can last towards 2 hours in certain endurance series.

 # Measuring Driver Demand
 The pervasive use of data acquisition systems demonstrates its importance in